verarr/synchrono/README.md

 A mod for Minecraft that syncs the in-game daylight cycle to a location in real life.

-It uses data from [SunriseSunset.io](https://sunrisesunset.io) to get accurate timestamps for sunrise and sunset.
+It uses data from [SunriseSunset.io](https://sunrisesunset.io) to get accurate timestamps for sunrise and sunset, and [Open-Meteo.com](https://openmeteo.com) to get realtime weather updates.
 The location of the server can be set in configuration files.

 ## Usage